-Extra tip: When subscribing for a survey website, try to avoid using your personal or work email.
+Best practice: When you establish a new account at a survey panel, try to avoid using your personal or work email address.
 This can save you the hassle of trying to protect your personal information online.

-Invest some time to set up an alternative email if you’re into filling online surveys.
+Invest some time to set up an alternative email address if you joining multiple survey panels.

 2. Check the Site Settings

 You’re supposed to find a button or a link in one of the corners of your account page on the website.
-It should say something like “remove account” or “delete my account”.
+This should be either at the top of the page or at the bottom of the page.
+The link should say something like “remove Survey Junkie account” or “delete my Survey Club account”.

 This link might not be right in front of your eyes, you may find it in the list or the menu that appears when you click on the account settings tab.

 The process for deactivating a survey site account is pretty much the same for most of the credible websites.
 You can click on account settings on the top corner of the page.

 Then, you’ll find cancel my account link.
 By clicking on it, you’ll be asked to state the reason for leaving the website.
 After you fill in the info and press ‘next’, your account will be deactivated.

 Some other websites might not include a button or link for deactivating the account.
 Instead, they offer you a clear guide on how to close your own account.

 This usually includes submitting a form for your request.
 You’re expected to fill in some data, and it closes the account on your behalf.